5 Features of Remote Learning That Benefit Neurodivergent Students

 Enter District C's initiative, Teamship.

-Teamship is a new way of thinking about internships from District C, resting on the idea that developing human-to-human skills like collaboration, adaptability, and problem-solving is a more impactful way to prepare students for the future of workthe future of work.
+Teamship is a new way of thinking about internships from District C, resting on the idea that developing human-to-human skills like collaboration, adaptability, and problem-solving is a more impactful way to prepare students for the future of work.
 When Arkansas Connections Academy decided to partner with District C in 2024, a pilot program began to take shape.

 A statement on District C’s homepage sums up their ethos and their innovative Teamship initiative pretty simply: